whytui/aoemod/ROR_API/ROR_API_README.txt

 **********************

 - Requires to install CustomROR with CustomizeAOE
-- Add customROR.dll to ROR_API.conf if it is not already there.
+- Add "customROR.dll" to ROR_API.conf if it is not already there.
 - Run a game, you should see a chat message from CustomROR.
 See the CustomROR_README.txt file for details about features.